Key takeaways

 Mixing alcohol and tirzepatide may increase the likelihood of serious side effects.
 Both alcohol and tirzepatide can separately increase your risk of pancreatitis, kidney injury, and low blood sugar; taking them together may heighten your risk even more.

 Your sleep can suffer when you drink, especially if you already have sleep apnea.
-Alcohol worsens snoring and other symptoms of OSA, which can be something to keep in mind if you’re taking tirzepatide to treat sleep apnea.
+Alcohol worsens snoring and other symptoms of OSA — worth keeping in mind if you're taking tirzepatide to treat sleep apnea.

 Frequently asked questions (FAQs)